 The EU Council’s current president, Hungary, referred to the decision as a “historic moment.”
 Ursula von der Leyen, president of the European Commission, and other leaders hailed the action, emphasizing its significance for European safety and solidarity.

 Romania and Bulgaria will no longer have land border checks as of January 2025.
-Businesses' waiting times and logistical expenses will be greatly decreased as a result.
+Businesses’ waiting times and logistical expenses will be significantly decreased as a result.
 Regular border checks will no longer be conducted on citizens travelling between these two nations and the rest of the Schengen area.

 By adding Bulgaria and Romania, the Schengen Area gains strength and reaches 29 nations.
 It encourages security, European integration, and easier trade and travel.